LLNL/popclass/JOSS/paper.md

 # Summary

 `popclass` is a Python library that provides a flexible, probabilistic framework for classifying the lens of a gravitational microlensing event.
-Gravitational microlensing occurs when a massive foreground object - the lens (e.g., a star, white dwarf or a black hole) passes infront of and deflects the light from a distant background star.
-This causes an apparant brightening, and shift in position, of the background source.
+Gravitational microlensing occurs when a massive foreground object - the lens (e.g., a star, white dwarf or a black hole) passes in front of and deflects the light from a distant background star.
+This causes an apparent brightening, and shift in position, of the background source.
 In most cases, characteristics of the microlensing signal do not contain enough information to definitively identity the lens type.
-However, different lens types (e,g., Stars vs black holes) can lie in different but overlapping regions of the characteristics of the microlensing signal.
+However, different lens types (e.g., stars vs black holes) can lie in different but overlapping regions of the characteristics of the microlensing signal.
 For examples, black holes tend to be more massive than stars and therefore cause microlensing signals that are longer.
-Current Galactic models allow the simulation of where differnt lens types lie in the observational space and can therefore be leveraged to classify an event [@Lam2020].
+Current Galactic model simulations allow the prediction of where different lens types lie in the observational space and can therefore be leveraged to classify an event [@Lam2020].

-`popclass` allows a user to match characteristics of a microlensing signal to a simulation of the Galaxy to calculate lens class probabilities for an event.
-The user can flexibly use constraints on any microlensing signal characteristics and specific their own Galactic simulation.
-`popclass` also comes with an interface to `ArviZ` [@arviz_2019] and `pymultinest` [@Buchner2016] for microlesning signal constraints, pre-loaded Galactic simulations, plotting fuctionality, and uncertainty quantification methods that can be included in the classification calculation.
+`popclass` allows a user to match characteristics of a microlensing signal to a simulation of the Galaxy to calculate lens type probabilities for an event.
+The user can flexibly use constraints on any microlensing signal characteristics and specific their own Galactic simulation. `popclass` also comes with an interface to `ArviZ` [@arviz_2019] and `pymultinest` [@Buchner2016] for microlensing signal constraints, pre-loaded Galactic simulations, plotting functionality, and uncertainty quantification methods that can be included in the classification calculation.

 # Statement of need

 The advent of the _Vera C. Rubin Observatory_ [@Ivezic2019] and the _Nancy Grace Roman Space Telescope_ [@Spergel2015]
-will trigger a deludge of tens-of-thousands of microlensing events per year [@Abrams2023;@Penny2019].
-To miximize the science output of this event stream it is critical to identify events that have a high proablity of being caused by interesting lens types such as an isolated black hole [@Sahu2022; @Lam2022], and then to allocate expensive follow-up observations such as space based astrometry [@Sahu2022] or ground based adaptic optics imaging [@Terry2022] to confirm their nature.
+will trigger a delude of tens-of-thousands of microlensing events per year [@Abrams2023;@Penny2019].
+To maximize the science output of this event stream it is critical to identify events that have a high probability of being caused by interesting lens types such as an isolated black hole [@Sahu2022; @Lam2022], and then to allocate expensive follow-up observations such as space-based astrometry [@Sahu2022] or ground-based adaptive optics imaging [@Terry2022] to confirm their nature.

-Current microlensing software packages such as `DarkLensCode` [@Howil2024] or `PyLiMASS` [@Bachelet2024] estimate lens mass-distance constraints using microlensing event lightcurve and additional auxillary information (e.g. source proper motions,distances, color, or finite source effect).
-Using axillary information makes these current methods powerful but limits them to only be effective for events with the available auxillary data.
-Moreoever, no current software tools explicitly predict lens type and always assumes a fixed Galactic model.
-`popclass` fills the need for a flexiable microlensing classification software package that can be broadly applied to classify all events from the Vera C. Rubin Observatory and  _Nancy Grace Roman Space Telescope_ and can be used with any Galactic model in the form of a simuation.
+Current microlensing software packages such as `DarkLensCode` [@Howil2024] or `PyLiMASS` [@Bachelet2024] estimate lens mass-distance constraints using microlensing event light curve and additional auxiliary information (e.g. source proper motions, distances, color, or finite source effect).
+Using axillary information makes these current methods powerful but limits them to only be effective for events with the available auxiliary data.
+Moreover, no current software tools explicitly predict lens type and always assumes a fixed Galactic model. `popclass` fills the need for a flexible microlensing classification software package that can be broadly applied to classify all events from the Vera C. Rubin Observatory and  _Nancy Grace Roman Space Telescope_ and can be used with any Galactic model in the form of a simulation.

 # Method

 `popclass` relies on the general Bayesian classification framework detailed in [@Perkins2024].
 Consider the data from a single microlensing event $\boldsymbol{d}$, and a model of the Galaxy $\mathcal{G}$. `popclass` calculates the probability that the lens of the events belongs to each lens class, $\text{class}_L$, where
-$\text{class}_L\in\text{classes}$ and, for exmaple,
+$\text{class}_L\in\text{classes}$ and, for example,
 $\text{classes} = \{\text{Star, Neutron Star, White Dwarf, Black Hole}\}$.
 Namely, `popclass` calculates

 $$p(\text{class}_L| \boldsymbol{d}, \mathcal{G}) \text{ for } \text{class}_L\in\text{classes}.$$